niklasbuschmann/contrast/README.md

 layout: page
 ---

-Olá, I'm Bernardo ⚡ I'm a Senior Machine Learning engineer based in Porto, Portugal 🇵🇹.
+Olá, I'm Bernardo ⚡ I'm a Senior Machine Learning Engineer and Tech Lead based in Porto, Portugal 🇵🇹.

-I build growth and pricing ML tools for B2B at **[McKinsey & Company](https://mckinsey.com)**.
+I currently build Growth 📈 and Pricing $ ML solutions for B2B and developer tools 🛠️ at **[McKinsey & Company](https://mckinsey.com)**.

-I'm the co-creator of **[Shipped Brain](http://shippedbrain.com)**, an E2E ML platform for easy model deployment, discovery and serving.
-I also like to code in **[Rust](https://www.rust-lang.org/)** 🦀 and build fast advanced analytic (AA) tools.

-I like developing core modules and tools for machine learning that businesses and practitioners can leverage, solving business problems with AI and employ MLOps.
-I lean towards streaming/real time systems, deep learning and applied ML.
+My background is in designing and implementing ML systems and tools.
+My expertise focuses on serving real-time predicitons and features and managing the ML lifecycle.

+I have also lead several initiatives, such as the GenAI for B2B growth and pricing strategies and the development of new ML models, pipelines and methodologies to enhance data-driven insights and model performance.

 ## Experience

 ### McKinsey & Company | 2022 - Present
-#### Senior Machine Learning Engineer
+#### Senior Machine Learning Engineer | Tech Lead
 - Lead the development and architecture of machine learning tools to drive growth and pricing strategies in the B2B sector, resulting in a significant improvement in performance and asset code quality.
-- Pioneered the integration of a memory profiler and created a time-based profiler from scratch, enhancing code optimization efforts and facilitating a culture of continuous improvement.
+- Created a time-based profiler from scratch and pioneered the integration of a memory profiler, enhancing code optimization efforts and facilitating a culture of continuous improvement.
+- Deployed a benchmarking framework and methodology to track and report different ML pipelines' CPU and memory performance.
 - Implemented significant enhancements to machine learning models and methodolgies.
-- Spearheaded the GenAI initiative, driving innovative AI approaches and fostering a culture of innovation within the organization.
+- Spearheaded the GenAI initiative, driving innovative AI approaches for B2B growth and pricing.
+- Created a data prepartion tool to validate, map columns and coerce types of datasets by introspecting ML pipelines data requirements.
+The tool was capable of generating data pipelines automatically and provided a CLI interface and a programtic API.

 ### Farfetch | 2021 - 2022
 #### Machine Learning Engineer